My child has just been diagnosed with a hearing loss, how can the NDIS help?

 With your permission, Hearing Australia will forward evidence of your child's hearing loss to the NDIA and you will then receive written confirmation of your child's NDIS access within a few days.

 Once your child has access they become a NDIS participant, and a specialist NDIS planner will contact you within two weeks to support you to develop your child's first NDIS plan.
 This plan will include a reasonable and necessary level of funding for early intervention supports you are assessed as needing.
 Once approved, you can use this funding straight away with the early intervention providers you choose.

-At your first appointment, Australian Hearing will also tell you about the NDIS ECEI Partner in your local area.
+At your first appointment, Hearing Australia will also tell you about the NDIS ECEI Partner in your local area.
 Your ECEI Partner will be your ongoing NDIS point of contact once you have a NDIS plan.
 If you have questions about your NDIS plan or other queries you can speak with them.
 Your ECEI Partner will contact you within four weeks of your plan being approved to see how things are going.